MineGumus/MineGumus/README.md

-- 👋 Hi, I’m @MineGumus
+- 👋 Hi there.
+I’m Mine Gumus.
 - 👀 I’m interested in learning Amazon Web Services
 - 🌱 I’m currently learning DevOps
 - 💞️ I’m looking to collaborate on anything that can help to you.
 I worked as an instructor and mentor for 18 years.